 Access to healthcare in rural Senegal is difficult if not impossible for most.
 Our project provides seed money to a Senegalese organization setting up a lending program so villagers can borrow money in medical emergencies.
 Health insurance here is nonexistent, and people in rural areas have restricted access to cash, especially in amounts needed in medical emergencies.
 "OBRAR", the organization initiating this program, represents 5 villages where people of the minority Beudik group reside.

 Rural Senegalese have little access to proper healthcare and no health insurance opportunities.
 Malaria is endemic to the area and the leading cause of mortality, especially among children.
 Additionally, as farmers that grow their own food but few "cash crops", most villagers have little access to cash to pay for medicines, doctor visits or treatment.
-The "OBRAR' organization represents people of the minority Beudik group coming together to initiate a loan program for medical emergencies.

 Our organization, Neighbor Ape, is concerned with the welfare of rural Senegalese people.
 While Neighbor Ape originated with concerns regarding the conservation of chimpanzees in southeastern Senegal, we also recognized that local people living alongside these primates are key to their continued existence.
 The resources that are most scarce to villagers in this area of Senegal are educational and healthcare opportunities.
 Our programs focus on helping people to help themselves.